-If the applicant lacks adequate undergraduate preparation (13 or more semester hours) for pursuing work on the graduate level, he will be admitted as a postgraduate special student while making up undergraduate deficiencies.
-After deficiencies have been reduced to 12 or fewer hours, the student will be reevaluated for graduate enrollment.
-The student with undergraduate deficiencies should expect to spend a longer time working on the advanced degree.
-The approximate length of time for a student who transfers to Bob Jones University from another school may be determined by the registrar and dean upon the receipt and analysis of transcripts for all academic work previously completed.
+If the applicant lacks adequate undergraduate preparation (13 or more credits) for pursuing work in a particular graduate degree program, he will be admitted as a post-graduate special student while making up undergraduate deficiencies.
+After credit deficiencies have been reduced to 12 or fewer credits, the student will be reevaluated for graduate enrollment.

+The student with undergraduate deficiencies should expect to spend a longer time working on his advanced degree.
+The approximate length of time required for degree completion for a student who transfers to Bob Jones University from another school may only be estimated by the registrar and the dean of the Seminary upon receipt and analysis of transcripts for all academic work previously completed.

-If the applicant meets the required undergraduate prerequisites and holds a bachelor's degree, he will be admitted to full graduate standing, subject to the regulations concerning candidacy which apply to all graduate students.
+Once an applicant meets the required undergraduate prerequisites and holds a completed bachelor's degree, he will be admitted to full graduate standing, subject to the regulations concerning candidacy which apply to all graduate students.